 Background

-To understand the objective of the Berlin Airlift, we must first delve into the historical context.
-After World War II, Germany was divided into four occupied zones, each administered by one of the Allied Powers: the United States, the Soviet Union, Great Britain, and France.
-This division also extended to Berlin, which was situated deep within the Soviet-occupied region.
+Before discussing more about what the Berlin Airlift aimed for, it is vital to explain its background.
+After World War II, Germany was divided into four occupied zones, each administered by one of the Allied Powers: the United States of America, Soviet Union, Great Brittan, and France.
+It also stretched to Berlin which was inside the Soviet occupied area rather deep.

 The Objective